Celebrity culture: Vehicles

 In the US, celebrity culture is created and disseminated by television talk shows such as Entertainment Tonight, where actors and music stars promote their latest films and albums, and by many celebrity magazines such as People, Us, and Star.

-Another phenomenon is the arrival and rise of "micro-celebrities" through the WWW (internet celebrities).
+Celebrification

+In the field of cultural studies, the term celebrification refers to the transformation of a ordinary person or thing into a celebrity.
+It is the process by which one without celebrityhood obtains celebrityhood.
+Often, the media plays a key role in celebrification by drawing public attention, which can be positive or negative, but nonetheless contributes to the development of the celebrity persona.
+Further public engagement often contributes to the sense of familiarity and interest in celebrities.

+Microcelebrity

+In the field of media studies, microcelebrity is the state of being well known to a niche group of people.
+It also refers to a self-representation technique whereby people present themselves as public personas, create strategic affective ties with audience members, and view followers as fans.

+The term was first coined by Theresa Senft in her work on Camgirls (2008).

 Social media

 Celebrity culture is a constantly changing topic that grows as technology does.
-Different platforms are being implemented: Instagram, Snapchat, and Facebook, all of which provide a new outlet for celebrities to express their thoughts.
+Different platforms are being utilized: Instagram, Snapchat, Facebook, and TikTok, all of which provide a new outlet for celebrities to express their thoughts.
 Twitter is constantly changing celebrity views and provides an unmonitored and unfiltered space for opinions to be shared.
 It provides a platform for celebrities to re-share ideas and safely shares theirs.
 It also allows for people to comment, making it engaging to fans and followers.
 Instagram is also growing and continues to be a popular outlet for celebrities, as it provides an outlet for purely pictures.
 Many of these pictures also include other people who are famous, boosting their image and reaching different fan bases.
 Lastly, Facebook is still a commonly used platform that many celebrities use, especially older demographics.
 Many older generations prefer Facebook because it is easy to navigate and people can share and write posts that are of importance to them.

-Twitter
+X (formerly Twitter)

-Twitter allowed a higher frequency of interaction with people, thus increasing intimacy and the perception of culture.
+X (formerly known as Twitter) allowed a higher frequency of interaction with people, thus increasing intimacy and the perception of culture.
 Twitter users could now directly interact with celebrities with the expectation of a public response.